cyberspace1902/Cyber-Space-Guide/dv_new/index.md

  <img src="https://github.com/cyberspace1902/Cyber-Space-Guide/assets/91774682/1f325cb9-1860-49aa-a0a7-dd42e4da762b" style="border: 2px solid red" />

-> <span style="color: red;">PLEASE EXIT AND LAUNCH THE GAME IN OFFLINE MODE IF THE GAME IS ALREADY WORKING!!!
+> <span style="color: red;">PLEASE EXIT AND LAUNCH THE GAME IN OFFLINE MODE EVERYTIME YOU PLAY IF THE GAME IS ALREADY WORKING!!!
 THIS IS VERY IMPORTANT!!!</span>

 ## 7.2. <span style="color: red;">If you already finished setup before:</span>